epfl-ada/ada-2022-project-hotchocolate/README.md

 ### Exploratory data analysis and first summary statistics

 The top 5 location of users and of breweries were computed.
-Histogram plots of the number of reviews per users and of the number of beers per breweries were also computed.
+Histogram plots of the number of ratings received by beers and number of ratings ratings per the number of reviews per users and of the number of beers per breweries were also computed.

 ### Standardization and bias correction